 A. No. Your employer must purchase the bicycle/equipment.

-Q. Why can’t I buy more than one bike every five years?
+Q. Why can’t I buy more than one bike every four years?

 Q. I’ve had a few employees contact me about the scheme.
 What steps must I take to avail of it?